Top of main content

 If you're planning to send your foreign currency earnings back to India, you can also open a non-resident external (NRE) account or a foreign currency non-resident (FCNR) bank account.

+The HSBC NRE Account is a savings/current account held in India, in Indian Rupees.
 Browse through our various NRI banking products and services, or complete your application online today.

 Overseas bank account